ADHD and ASD: A Personal Story of Discovery and Acceptance

 My relentless pursuit of perfection became the lens through which I viewed not just myself but also those around me, especially in the realm of relationships.
 This endless search, this quest for an ideal that doesn't exist in the human condition, has been the undercurrent of so many connections I've formed and lost.
 The folly of seeking perfection in others, expecting them to fit into an impossible mould I had crafted, took years for me to recognise and even longer to understand.
 No one is perfect – a simple truth, yet one I foolishly overlooked, always wondering if the grass was greener, if the next person would be 'the one' who met every unrealistic standard I set.

-I see only now how often I found what I thought was my 'ideal,' only to remain unsatisfied, driven by a misguided belief that there might be someone 'better' just around the corner.
+I see only now how often I found what I thought was my ‘ideal,’ only to remain unsatisfied, driven by a misguided belief that there might be someone ‘better’ just around the corner.
 But what was I truly seeking?
-In chasing the superficial—appearances, status, the outward signs of what I deemed 'perfection'—I overlooked the essence of genuine connection: the heart and soul of a person.
-How foolish was that?
+In chasing the superficial—appearances, status, the outward signs of what I deemed ‘perfection’—I overlooked the essence of genuine connection: the heart and soul of a person.
+Adding to this complexity was another neural trait at work, Narcissistic Personality Disorder (NPD), which added an extra dimension to the equation.
+My covert narcissism fuelled an insatiable need for admiration and validation, making it difficult to appreciate the genuine connections that truly matter.

 Navigating relationships like minefields, my impulsive words and actions were like unintentional traps set by my own hands, causing unintended hurt and confusion.
 To those who journeyed with me, to the long list of partners who felt the brunt of my unrealistic expectations, I extend my heartfelt apologies.
 The realisations and reflections that have come with time have been sobering, to say the least.